vincentdesmares/redux-share-client/README.md

 ```

-## List of special actions (client)
+## List of special actions types

-* @@SYNC-CONNECT-SERVER-START: called on the client to init state synchronization.
+* @@SYNC-CONNECT-SERVER-START: call it to initiate the connection.
 This action will not be seen by the server.
-* @@SYNC-CONNECT-SERVER-END: called on the client after the connection is successful, with the state in the payload.
+* @@SYNC-CONNECT-SERVER-SUCCESS: called on the client after the connection is successful, with the state in the payload.
 This action is the first the server will see.
+* @@SYNC-CONNECT-SERVER-FAILED: dispatched when the connection fails.
+* @@SYNC-CONNECT-SERVER-FAILED-FATAL: dispatched when the connection fails, and it won't try to reconnect.